 With information readily available online and in print, it should be fairly easy to determine which colleges your family can readily afford and which your student can attend only if all the financial aid pieces fall into place.
 Search for a college name and "net price calculator" to calculate an estimated cost of attendance for your child.
 Then, search for the Common Data Set for that college to determine how likely your student is to be admitted and to receive additional need- and merit-based aid.

 If your child will not be able to afford a college with finances on hand, consider whether it makes sense to allow him or her to apply.
-Remember, your student will be able to only take out so much in federal student loans.
+Remember, your student will be able to only borrow so much in federal student loans.
 If your student needs to borrow more than that amount, he or she will likely depend on you to become a cosigner or to take on additional debt.

 Help develop a list.